<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=384506&amp;fmt=gif">

 Do you need a LIMS?

 Given the investment involved in implementing new infrastructure, some labs may be on the fence about getting a LIMS.
 But the return on investment that these systems offer over time can't be overlooked.
-There are some helpful tools for starting the process of computing what those numbers might be like this white paper from BioSoft Integrators on how to determine the ROI on LIM investment.
-For labs that are seeing increasing sample volume or looking to expand the kinds of experiments they offer to clients.
 In a world where time is money, LIMS help labs avoid wasting precious resources tracking down missing datasets or correcting errors in reports.

 Commercial vs Homegrown LIMS

 Different LIMS are designed to meet unique needs.
-For example, one lab may need a system that offers significant data management functionality for handling data of different types.
-Another lab may need something that integrates functionality from multiple solutions such as a platform that combines the features of an ELN with LIMS.
+For example, one lab may need a system that offers significant data management functionality for handling different types of data.
+Another lab may need something that integrates functionality from multiple solutions, such as a platform that combines the features of an ELN with LIMS.

 Labs considering LIMS solutions have their pick of companies selling hosted and/or on-premise solutions.
 And today's vendors have come up with creative ways to position their solutions.
 The one you pick will depend on your lab's needs, number of users, and price point among other factors.
 Moreover, some LIMS solutions are developed for clients in specific market segments that have unique needs such as molecular diagnostics labs.